diebland/FinalProject__RecognitionSpeechEmotion/README.md

 2)	See **Modeling.ipynb**:

 - First Step :
 Conducted feature extraction (log-mel spectrograms) resulting into dataframe (see **.csv**) and built Model with MLP Classifier.
-Obtained an accuracy score of % with the model having difficulty classifying citer les émotions
+Obtained an accuracy score of % with the model having difficulty classifying citer les émotions.
+The model has been improved by applying standardization to the data.
+Accuracy score of

 - Second Step
 Conducted extraction of different features, melspectogram, chroma and MFCCS resulting into dataframe (see **.csv**) and built Model with MLP Classifier.
-Obtained an accuracy score of % with the model having difficulty classifying the neutral emotion
+Obtained an accuracy score of % with the model having more difficulty classifying the neutral emotion.
+Again, I have applied standardization to the data to increase the model performances.

 - Third Step
 Reduced the dataframe to seven emotions and run the MPL Classifier Model.
-Accuracy score improves : %.
+Accuracy score : %.
+The scores of the model are not improved

 <p align="center">